Russ Revlin, Ph.D., VICE CHAIR

 |Thyonne Gordon, PhD., TRUSTEE|

 Holding a PhD. in Human and Organizational Development from Fielding Graduate University and a Masters in Business Administration from Pepperdine University, Dr. Gordon brings an extensive experiential background in organizational structure and management to Pacifica's Board.
 Her work in the nonprofit world allows her to continue focusing on the creation of 'communities of care.'
 Currently, she is Executive Director of CoachArt Org. which mentors chronically ill youth in the arts and athletics.
+Dr. Gordon joined the Pacifica Graduate Institute Board of Trustees in 2007.

 |Norman Terry Pearce, M.A.
 TRUSTEE |